Azure/AKS-Landing-Zone-Accelerator/Scenarios/Prometheus & Grafana/README.md

 ## Connect Grafana and Prometheus managed services

 [Azure Managed Grafana](https://learn.microsoft.com/en-us/azure/managed-grafana/overview) provides rich visualization of Prometheus data.
-It's been designed to work seamlessly with Azure Monitor Managed Service for Prometheus.
+It's designed to work seamlessly with Azure Monitor managed service for Prometheus.
 Connect your managed Grafana instance to your Azure monitor workspace by following the instructions in [Connect your Azure Monitor workspace to a Grafana workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-manage?tabs=azure-portal#link-a-grafana-workspace).

 > Below are the steps to complete this: